 - 1. 49 CFR § 392.2 related to the operation of a commercial motor vehicle in accordance with State laws and regulations, including compliance with applicable speed limits and other traffic restrictions. - 2.
 49 CFR § 392.3 related to the operation of a commercial motor vehicle while a driver's ability or alertness is so impaired, or so likely to become impaired, through fatigue, illness, or any other cause, as to make it unsafe for him/her to begin or continue to operate the motor vehicle. - 3.
 49 CFR §§ 392.4 and 392.5 related to the prohibitions on drivers using or possessing alcohol, drugs or other substances. - 4.
 Motor carriers shall not require or allow fatigued drivers to operate a commercial motor vehicle.
 A driver who informs a carrier that he/she needs immediate rest shall be given at least ten consecutive hours before the driver is required to return to service. - 5.
 49 CFR §§ 392.80 and 392.82 related to the prohibitions on texting while driving and using a hand-held mobile telephone while driving. - 6.
 49 CFR §§ 395.8(a), 395.8(k), and 395.11 related to driver's record of duty status, supporting documents, and retention of driver's records of duty status and supporting documents, and subpart B of Part 395 related to electronic logging devices.
-Drivers will record their duty status for each 24-hour period using the method normally used by the driver when not operating under the Emergency Declaration. - 7.
+Drivers will record their duty status for each 24-hour period using the method normally used by the driver when not operating under the Emergency Declaration.
+Drivers subject to the ELD requirements when not operating under the Emergency Declaration must continue to use ELDs, maintain ELD data for 6 months from the date the electronic record is generated, and make ELD data accessible to law enforcement upon request. - 7.
 49 CFR §§ 396.7 and 396.9 related to the prohibitions on operating a vehicle in a condition likely to cause an accident or breakdown of the vehicle and operating a vehicle declared and marked out-of-service until all repairs required by the out-of-service notice have been satisfactorily completed. - 8.
 49 CFR § 390.15(a) related to making all records and information pertaining to a crash available to FMCSA, State and local enforcement agencies and providing assistance in the investigation of a crash, as requested.
 A motor carrier whose driver is involved in a crash while operating under this emergency declaration must report any recordable crash within 24 hours, by phone or in writing, to the FMCSA Division Office where the motor carrier is domiciled.
 The carrier must report the date, time, location, driver, vehicle identification, and brief description of the crash. - 9.
-Nothing in the Emergency Declaration or this extension and modification of the amended Emergency Declaration shall be construed as an exemption from the controlled substance and alcohol uses and testing requirements (49 CFR Part 382), the commercial driver's license requirements (49 CFR Part 383), the financial

-Extension and Modification of the Amended Regional Emergency Declaration No. 2021-002 Page 2 of 3 responsibility (insurance) requirements (49 CFR Part 387), the hazardous material regulations (49 CFR Parts 100-180), applicable size and weight requirements, or any other portion of the regulations not specifically exempted under 49 CFR § 390.23.
+Nothing in the Emergency Declaration or this Extension of the Emergency Declaration shall be construed as an exemption from the controlled substance and alcohol uses and testing requirements (49 CFR Part 382); the commercial driver's license requirements (49 CFR Part 383); the hazardous material safety permit requirements (49 CFR Part 385); the financial responsibility (insurance) requirements (49 CFR Part 387); the hazardous material regulations (49 CFR Parts 100-180); vehicle size, length, width, and weight limitations, as well as route designations administered by the Federal Highway Administration (23 CFR § 658; 23 U.S.C.
+127; 49 U.S.C. §§ 31111-31115); or any other portion of the regulations not specifically exempted under 49 CFR § 390.23.